Skip to main content

 Example PromQL queries

-The following queries demonstrate common monitoring patterns you can use in Grafana or any Prometheus-compatible dashboard tool.
+The following Prometheus Query Language examples demonstrate common monitoring patterns that you can use in Grafana or any Prometheus-compatible dashboard tool.

 REST request rate by endpoint